karljtaylor/kjt/content/blog/2017-01-17-why-you-should-pay-attention-to-disneys-take-on-this-generations-imessage-sticker.md

 +++
-author= "karl taylor"
+author = "karl taylor"
-categories= ["apps", "marketing", "startups"] date= 2017-01-17 01:44:46 +0000
+categories = ["apps", "marketing", "startups"] date = 2017-01-17T01:44:46
-title= "Why You Should Pay Attention To Disney’s Take On This Generation’s iMessage Sticker"
+title = "Why You Should Pay Attention To Disney’s Take On This Generation’s iMessage Sticker"

 +++